Saumyaa27/RESCUE/README.md

 # RESCUE
 This is an app which directly send the user coordinates and imei to the local server hosted on xampp and stores the data on a mysql database
+Php is used to listen to user requests